 Lease purchase: This contractually requires you to buy the home at the end of your lease — even if you can't necessarily afford it.

-A one-time payment you make upfront to the seller that gives you the option to buy the home in the future.
-This is usually 1% to 5% of the home's purchase price and is non-refundable — even if you don’t decide to buy the home.
+A one-time, upfront payment to the seller that gives you the option to buy the home in the future.
+It's usually 1% to 5% of the home's purchase price and non-refundable — whether you buy or not.

-Rent-to-own contracts specify when and how the purchase price will be decided.
-This could be when the contract is originally drawn up (potentially years before your lease ends) or determined at the end of the lease.
+Rent-to-own contracts specify when and how the purchase price will be decided: when the contract is drawn up (potentially years before your lease ends) or when the lease ends.

-Sellers often prefer locking in the purchase price based on its predicted future value at the time of signing the contract — especially in areas where home values are rising.
-If prices fall during the leasing period, you're still required to pay the agreed-upon amount, which could be more than the property is worth.
+Sellers often prefer locking in a purchase price based on the predicted future value of the property at the time of signing the contract, especially if home values are rising.
+If prices fall during the leasing period, you're still required to pay the agreed-upon amount — potentially more than the property is worth.

-The monthly cost includes a credit toward your home (aka your down payment), so you'll likely pay a higher rent than what's typical in the area.
+The monthly cost includes a credit toward your home, so you'll likely pay a higher amount than what's typical in the area.

-If you don't have the money for a down payment or the credit score you need to qualify for a mortgage, or have a high debt-to-income ratio , rent-to-own programs can provide an alternative route to homeownership.
+If you don't have the savings for a down payment or the credit score you need to qualify for a mortgage, or have a high debt-to-income ratio , renting-to-own can provide an alternative route to homeownership.
 But it's important to weigh their benefits and drawbacks as you consider if you're ready to buy a house .

 Lost money if you decide not to buy

-Potentially sued if you break lease purchase contract
+Potentially being sued if you break lease purchase contract

-Sellers also face positives and negatives in a rent-to-own situation.
-It’s a good idea to know where they are coming from.
+It's a good idea to know where sellers are coming from in a rent-to-own situation.

-Rent-to-own homes can help you out as a first-time homebuyer.
-But to protect yourself, you must do your due diligence.
-Take time to research the home and seller and enlist professional help when and where it's beneficial.
-Because when it comes to your finances and future home, no detail is too small.
+Rent-to-own homes can help you out as a homebuyer, but you must do your due diligence.
+Take time to research the home and seller, and enlist professional help where it's beneficial.
+When it comes to your finances and future home, no detail is too small.